 As mentioned in the previous section, you create a Job using the retrieved JobTracker instance.
 A Job defines exactly one configuration of a MapReduce task.
-Mapper, combiner and reducers will be defined per job.
+Mapper, combiner and reducers are defined per job.
 However, since the Job instance is only a configuration, it can be submitted multiple times, regardless of whether executions happen in parallel or one after the other.

-A submitted job is always identified using a unique combination of the 'JobTracker's name and a jobId generated on submit-time.
-The way to retrieve the jobId will be shown in one of the later sections.
+A submitted job is always identified using a unique combination of the JobTracker's name and a jobId generated on submit-time.
+The way to retrieve the 'jobId is shown in one of the later sections.